MetaIdea/ini-and-xml-to-lua-parser/README.md

 # ini-to-lua-parser
-Parses ini code and converts it to a lua table structure.
+Parses ini and xml code and converts it to a lua table structure.